Prices climbed 7.9% in February, compared with last year, with war in Ukraine likely to push inflation even higher

 February’s rise in inflation was driven largely by the cost of gasoline, shelter and food, according to the agency.
 The gasoline index rose 6.6 percent in February after falling 0.8 percent in January, and accounted for almost a third of the all items monthly increase.
 The sharp increase is a worrisome sign given widespread expectations among economists and policymakers that gas prices are becoming even more expensive as Russia’s war intensifies, compromising global energy markets.

+Before cutting off imports of Russian oil, the United States and other world powers had agreed to release more oil from their strategic reserves to bring down prices.
+Yet, in working penalize Putin and Russia’s economy, the White House has warned Americans will likely also feel the sting.

+“This is a step that we’re taking to inflict further pain on Putin, but there will be costs as well here in the United States,” Biden said Tuesday.

 All six major grocery store categories became more expensive in February compared to the month before.
-The index for meats, poultry, fish, and eggs increased 1.2 percent.
+The index for meat, poultry, fish, and eggs increased 1.2 percent.
 Measures for cereals and bakery products rose 1.1 percent.

-The February inflation report piles onto already-hot inflation data from January, when prices rose 7.5 percent, compared with the year before.
-Increases in the cost of food, electricity and shelter were expected to keep pushing inflation higher, along with everything from household furnishings to medical care to concert tickets.
-Meanwhile, inflation is falling hardest on low-income Americans, as higher costs for the basics — rent, milk, paper towels — leave families to make hard choices.
+Rent climbed 0.6 percent in February compared with the month before, up slightly from January.
+For months, the rising cost of housing has flashed warning signs, especially since the cost of new homes and rent isn’t expected to come down once the pandemic ends or supply chains clear up.
+While some at the Federal Reserve argue that demand for houses will cool off as interest rates rise, that may not deter buyers who can pay cash or take on a higher mortgage rate.

+In Missouri, Sharon Burnett is staring down rising energy prices as the manager of St. Louis Trolley, which takes bookings for local weddings, corporate events and tours.
+Burnett said the cost of fuel had been rising well before the war in Ukraine.
+Plastic parts for her company’s trolleys have also been caught up in global supply chain snarls.

 By many measures, the U.S. economy is particularly well-situated to weather economic turmoil.
 The job market is tight and has made remarkable gains over the past year, with the unemployment rate ticking down to 3.8 percent in February.
 Bank account data shows people are significantly better off financially now than they were before the pandemic, and Americans are collectively sitting on $2.6 trillion in extra savings.

 However, households have been feeling the strain of higher energy costs for months, culminating last fall, when rising gas prices prompted the White House to release oil reserves to lower costs at the pump.
-In January, the energy index rose 27 percent compared with the year before.

 Brusuelas said that the economy hadn’t overcome high energy costs of the last few months by the time Russia invaded Ukraine, prompting the United States and its allies to siphon itself off from Russia’s economy — namely its supply of oil.